Bhrigu Nath Singh

 Bhrigu Nath Singh, also known as B.N.
-Singh, is an Indian engineering scientist, current Vice-Chancellor at Rajiv Gandhi National Aviation University and former Director General at the IITRAM.
+Singh, is an Indian engineering scientist, current vice-chancellor at Rajiv Gandhi National Aviation University and former director general at the IITRAM.

-He is a professor, former HAL chair professor and Institute's first Dean of Human Resources(2016-2020), Indian Institute of Technology Kharagpur.
-Chair of the ICTACEM and former Head of Department Aerospace Engineering, IIT Kharagpur.
+He is a professor, former HAL chair professor and the first dean of Human Resources (2016-2020) at Indian Institute of Technology Kharagpur.
+He is chair of the ICTACEM and former Head of Department Aerospace Engineering, IIT Kharagpur.

-He is a notable alumni of MNNIT, Allahabad who has been awarded distinguished alumni award in 2024.
+He is a notable alumnus of MNNIT, Allahabad, and received the distinguished alumni award in 2024.
 He was one of the delegates of Aerospace Industry-Academia Conclave, HAL.

 Early life and education

-Singh got his bachelor's degree in Civil Engineering and Master's in Applied mechanics from Motilal Nehru National Institute of Technology Allahabad India in 1990 & 1992.
-Existing passion pertaining to Aeronautical Engineering, six years later in 1998, he joined Ph.D. in Aerospace Engineering at IIT Kanpur, received in 2001, later obtained his Post Doctorate Fellowship from Wright State University in 2003.
+Singh earned a bachelor's degree in Civil Engineering and a Master's in Applied Mechanics from Motilal Nehru National Institute of Technology Allahabad India in 1990 and 1992.
+In 2001, he earned a Ph.D. in Aerospace Engineering at IIT Kanpur.
+He obtained his post-doctorate fellowship from Wright State University in 2003.

 Career

 Prior to joining IIT Kharagpur as an assistant professor in 2004, Singh was a faculty member of MNNIT Allahabad.
 He has addressed several problems in aerospace structures with particular focus on geometric and material nonlinearity and uncertainty.
 Singh has over 130 research papers published and has given numerous national and international talks.
 He has supervised over 21 Ph.D. and 61 MTech students.
 He has handled several defense projects for the Government of India.
-He has organized three ICTACEM, an international conference in which more than 250 delegates from India and abroad attend.
+He has organized three ICTACEM, an international conference which more than 250 delegates from India and abroad attend.

-Singh has developed several mathematical models.
-He first time introduced a direct iterative-based probabilistic procedure for handling highly nonlinear problems, which are still challenging tasks in the research community.
-He has put forth his knowledge and ideas in some of the highly-rated journals.
-He has the distinction of getting his paper listed as the most cited paper since 2008 and also of a leading researcher in the field of uncertainty quantification.
+Singh is a leading researcher in the field of uncertainty quantification and has been published by some highly-rated journals.

-Singh is a fellow of Indian Society for Technical Education India and an elected fellow of the Institute of Engineers (India).
-He has been listed among top most cited papers in International Journal of Finite Elements in Analysis and Design in 2014.
+Singh is a fellow of Indian Society for Technical Education and an elected fellow of the Institute of Engineers (India).
+He was listed among the authors of the top most cited papers in International Journal of Finite Elements in Analysis and Design in 2014.
 Some of his papers were listed among the most downloaded research papers in International Journal of Mechanical Sciences (2014).